infinitered/cdq/README.md

 ```

 **NOTE** Custom class methods will have to `include CDQ` in order to have access to the `cdq` object.
 If you're calling `cdq` from a class method, you also have to `extend CDQ`.

+CDQ will automatically set the object's property `updated_at` to `Time.now` if it exists.
+If you want to use this ActiveRecord-like automatic attribute, make sure to add `datetime :updated_at` to your schema's model definition.

 ### Deleting
 ```ruby